Policy Number: 8.500

 - Use of software, graphics, photographs, or any other tangible form of expression that would violate or infringe any copyright or similar legally recognized protection of intellectual property rights.

-- Activities that would constitute a violation of any policy of National Park College’s Board of Trustees, including (but not limited to) the College’s non-discrimination policy and its policy against sexual harassment and sex discrimination.
+- Activities that would constitute a violation of any policy of NPC’s Board of Trustees, including (but not limited to) the College’s non-discrimination policy and its policy against sexual harassment and sex discrimination.

 - Intentionally transmitting, storing, or receiving data, or otherwise using computing resources in a manner that would constitute a violation of local, state or federal law, including (but not limited to) obscenity, defamation, threats, harassment, and theft.